Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/configuration/directories.rst

 The temporary directory is used to store various files at runtime (including render layers, physics cache, copy-paste buffer and crash logs).

-The temporary directory is selected based on the following priority.
+The temporary directory is selected based on the following priority:

 - User Preference (see :ref:`prefs-file-paths`).
 - Environment variables (``TEMP`` on MS-Windows, ``TMP`` & ``TMP_DIR`` on other platforms).